Transform Your Space with Travel Souvenirs

 Choose a Consistent Display Area

 The first step to integrating travel souvenirs is to select a dedicated space for them.
 This could be a shelf, a corner table, or a wall-mounted display case.
-Keeping souvenirs in one area helps maintain order and prevents your living space from feeling cluttered.
+Keeping souvenirs in one area helps maintain order and prevents our living spaces from feeling cluttered.

 Shelves work well for small statues, pottery, or framed postcards.